OpenMx/OpenMx/docs/source/DefinitionMeans_Path.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 The following code contains all of the components of our model.
 Before specifying a model, the OpenMx library must be loaded into R using either the ``require()`` or ``library()`` function.
 This code uses the ``mxModel`` function to create an ``mxModel`` object, which we'll then run.
-Note that all the objects required for estimation (data, matrices, and an objective function) are declared within the ``mxModel`` function.
+Note that all the objects required for estimation (data, matrices, an expectation function, and a fit function) are declared within the ``mxModel`` function.
 This type of code structure is recommended for OpenMx scripts generally.

 .. code-block:: r